-Students will also be required to travel to the Hamilton International Airport for instruction at the Mohawk College Aviation facility.
+Students will also be required to travel to the Hamilton International Airport for instruction at the Aerospace Training Hub at Hamilton International Airport.
 Although buses presently serve these routes, the hours are intermittent.
 Personal automobile transportation is recommended.

 - OSSD or equivalent (Mohawk Academic Upgrading, GED) including:

 - Grade 12 English, C or U or equivalent

 - Grade 12 Mathematics, MAP4C ≥ 60%; or MCT4C; or any U or equivalent

 - See below for accepted equivalents for Grade 12 English:

 Applicants whose first language is not English will be required to demonstrate proficiency in English.
 Options are available for mature applicants.

 Required Student Attendance:

 - Student attendance will be documented by the applicable instructor in 1/4 hour increments.